Skip to content

 Defining Manufactured Homes: Perfect for Year-Round Use

 A manufactured home is a common prefabricated house that you might see when searching for homes online.
 These houses are meant to be permanent residences, typically larger in size.
-They can be moved if needed but typically are not.
+They can be moved if needed, but typically are not.
 Best of all, these homes are built to last for year-round use, so even if you purchase a manufactured home in a place where you’ll experience all four seasons, you’ll be protected from rain, snow, and more.

 Understanding Modular Homes: A Prefabricated Home Upgrade

 Just like manufactured homes, modular homes are constructed at an off-site facility and then taken to the property, where they will remain.
-Unlike manufactured homes, modular homes are constructed in pieces and assembled in sections once they get to the property.
+Unlike manufactured homes, modular homes are made in pieces and assembled in sections once they get to the property.
 So, that’s why you will often see a truck and a trailer taking one section at a time, assembling the property on the foundation of the new lot that has been purchased for the home.

 One of the critical differences between modular homes and other homes is that they are permanent once they have been put on the foundation.
 A manufactured home is not impossible to move, but a modular home is left on the property permanently.
 However, you might enjoy the efficient design features of modular homes, including eco-friendly features and more.
 You can customize the property to make it feel like a traditional home with specific floors and finishes.